staticjax/kathleen-website/src/pages/index.md

     title: About
     section_id: about
     content: >-
       Hi there!
-I'm Kathleen, a PhD candidate in Sociology at the University of Texas at Austin.
+I'm Kathleen, and I am a PhD candidate in Sociology at the University of Texas at Austin.
 My research lies at the intersection of reproductive health, medicine, and social policy.
-I am especially interested in the ways healthcare, medical technologies, and stigma get “under the skin”— As a reproductive health researcher, my overarching research agenda is motivated by the following question: How does formal healthcare shape the meaning and individual experience of sex, pregnancy, and childbearing?
+I am interested in the ways healthcare, medical technologies, and stigma get “under the skin” to shape the meaning and experience of sex, pregnancy, and childbearing.

-      My work has been funded by the National Institute of Child Health and Human Development and the Society of Family planning, and has been published in *Social Science and Medicine, Population Studies, Contraception, American Journal of Public Health, Perspectives on Sexual and Reproductive Health, AJOG,* and *BMJ Sexual and Reproductive Health.*
+      My work has been funded by the National Institute of Child Health and Human Development and the Society of Family Planning.
+You can find my published research in *Social Science and Medicine, Population Studies, Contraception, American Journal of Public Health, Perspectives on Sexual and Reproductive Health, AJOG,* and *BMJ Sexual and Reproductive Health.*

       Outside of academia, my research has also been featured in major news outlets, including The *New York Times* and *The Atlantic*.